 As he went ashore, he saw a great crowd; and he had compassion for them, because they were like sheep without a shepherd; and he began to teach them many things.

-An example of seeking first the kingdom of God is in today's reading from 1 Kings.
+Our reading from the Book of Kings offers an example of seeking first the kingdom of God.
 Solomon is promised a great reward for asking God for the right gifts, for the things that matter.
 Like an Aladdin with his magic lamp who had the chance to wish for whatever he liked, what Solomon requested was not long life, riches or victory in battle, but an understanding heart.
 Interestingly, God's promise to Solomon came in a dream at night.
 Dreams imply a time of retreat from the everyday rush, when God can access our subconscious mind, a time of mystical perception, when perhaps we settle into the mystery of our better self, a time when we are not distracted by selfish wants and petty concerns.

 Times of retreat and reflection are really valuable, as Jesus reminded his disciples when he said, "Come way to a quiet place and rest a little."
 Peace of heart is God's special gift.
 The rabbis considered the Sabbath, along with the Torah, as God's supreme gift to his chosen people.
 We need some stretches of un-programmed silence, when God can speak to the core of our being.
 It is in such moments that Jesus' promise is fulfilled, "My peace I give to you."